Art Basel Hong Kong cancelled over coronavirus

-The high-profile annual Art Basel Hong Kong has been cancelled, as the city grapples with the coronavirus outbreak.
+The high-profile annual Art Basel Hong Kong has been cancelled as the city grapples with the coronavirus outbreak.

 The International art organisation said late Thursday that the show, scheduled to run from March 19 to 21 at the Hong Kong Convention and Exhibition Centre, would no longer take place.

-Art Basel Hong Kong external linkwas opened in 2013, catering to the growing Asian markets, as a spin-off from Art Basel, the world’s biggest art fair.
+Catering to the growing Asian markets, Art Basel Hong Kong external linkstarted in 2013 as a spin-off from Art Basel, the world’s biggest art fair.

 Art Basel external linksaid it had “no option” but to cancel the upcoming edition of Art Basel Hong Kong.